tinohertlein/timesheet-wizard/docs/05_building_block_view.md

 ## Level 2

-The tw-core Gradle subproject consists of two business modules and a shared module.
+The tw-core Gradle subproject consists of two business modules and an anticorruption module.

 ![Static-level-2](assets/static-level-2.drawio.png "Static-level-2")